Charles-Léon de Servins d'Héricourt

-Charles-Lèon de Servins, 6th Marquis d'Héricourt (7 January 1843 – 10 June 1911), until 1896 Comte d'Héricourt, was a French aristocrat and diplomat.
+Charles-Léon de Servins, 6th Marquis d'Héricourt (7 January 1843 – 10 June 1911), until 1896 Comte d'Héricourt, was a French aristocrat and diplomat.

 Early life

 Héricourt was born on 7 January 1843 in Arras, in Nord-Pas-de-Calais.
 He was a son of Count Achmet-Marie de Servins d'Héricourt (1819–1871) and Valentine-Josephine d'Oresmieulx de Fouquières (1816–1881).
 His father was an archaeologist and bibliophile who served as mayor of Souchez.
 His mother died at the Château du Carieul in 1881.

 His paternal grandparents were Charles François Joseph de Servins d'Héricourt and Alexandrine Therese Louise de Bucy.
 His maternal grandparents were Augustin d'Oresmieulx de Fouquières, Lord of Fouquières, and Charlotte Alexandrine de Beaulaincourt de Marles.
 His grandfather's grandfather, Louis-François-Joseph de Servin, a former captain of Grenadiers in the Dauphin Regiment was Knighted in June 1760 (he was already a Knight of Saint Louis by that point), Maréchal de camp in 1766, and was created the 1st Marquis of Héricourt in August 1779 by King Louis XVI.